signalfx/signalfx-python-tracing/README.md

 The SignalFx Tracing Library for Python automatically instruments your Python 2.7 or 3.4+ application to capture and report distributed traces to SignalFx with a single function.
-The library configures an OpenTracing-compatible tracer to capture and export trace spans.
+The library does so by configuring an OpenTracing-compatible tracer you can use to embed... tracer to capture and export trace spans.
 You can use the tracer to embed custom instrumentation in the automatically generated traces.